 Interpolation and matching cost

 When a motion vector points to a fractional sample position, motion compensated interpolation is needed.
-To keep low complexity, bi-linear interpolation instead of regular 8-tap HEVC interpolation is used for both bilateral matching and template matching.
+To reduce complexity, bi-linear interpolation instead of regular 8-tap HEVC interpolation is used for both bilateral matching and template matching.

 The calculation of matching cost is a bit different at different steps.
-When selecting the best candidate from candidate set at CU level, the matching cost is the absolute sum difference (SAD) of bilateral matching or template matching.
+When selecting the candidate from the candidate set at the CU level, the matching cost is the absolute sum difference (SAD) of bilateral matching or template matching.
 After the starting MV is determined, the matching cost C is calculated as follows